 Protocols are the rules which define what, how and when to communicate the data.
 Standards are agreed upon rules by the government or by fact.

 Many standards govern the network.
-The ISO standard which governs all the characteristics of network communications is the Open Systems Interconnection (OSI) model.
+The ISO standard which governs all the characteristics of network communications is the OSI model.
+OSI is the short form of Open Systems Interconnection.
 It was introduced in the late 1970s.
 The OSI model is one of the major data communication models.

 An open system is a set of protocols.
 These protocols allow two systems to communicate despite of their different architecture.
-The purpose of the OSI model is to allow communication between systems without changing the hardware or software components.
-The OSI model is not a protocol; it is a model that helps in understanding and designing a network system that is robust, flexible and inter operable.
+The purpose of the OSI model is to allow communication between systems.
+In other words, without changing the hardware or software components.
+The OSI model is not a protocol.
+It is a model that helps in understanding and designing a network system that is robust, flexible and inter operable.
 Thus, allowing communication between all types of computer systems.

-The OSI model consists of seven separate layers which are related.
+The OSI model consists of seven separate layers.
+But are related.
 Each layer defines a part of the process during the transferring of data over a medium or network.

 - The physical layer is responsible for movements of individual bits over a medium from one point to the next.